kem406/bef/_posts/2017-08-06-unsupervised_learning.markdown

 tag: []
 ---

 This is a presentation given by Patrick Maynard on how machine learning can be applied to topics in astronomy.
-Machine learning has numerous applications in astronomy, navigation, and image processing (the NASA image of the Sombrero galaxy used in this post was upscaled using generative adversarial networks).
+Machine learning has numerous applications in astronomy, navigation, and image processing (the NASA image of M104 above was upscaled using GANs).

 <iframe src="https://www.youtube.com/embed/ClHWNUYksiQ"
     width="560"